Costco Acai Bowl Frozen Organic Treats!

 Costco Item Number & Pricing

-Tip: We’ve spotted them on sale for $8.89 or $3.60 off!
+Tip: We’ve spotted them on sale for $3.60 off in the past!
 Keep your eye out since these stay good for awhile in the freezer!

 Tattooed Chef Organic Acai Bowls Ingredients